 Grand Portage National Monument: During the 18th and 19th centuries, voyageurs traveling the North West Company used to converge at this central supply depot.
 22 miles from Isle Royale, this national monument is open from late May to early October.
 Available activities include hiking, cross-country skiing, and snowshoeing.

 Pictured Rocks National Lakeshore: Designated the first national lakeshore in 1966, this site highlights intricate sandstone cliffs.
-Located in Munising, MI (about 135 miles from Isle Royale) this lakeshore is full of sand beaches, forests, streams, and waterfalls.
+Located in Munising, MI (about 135 miles from Isle Royale) this lakeshore is full of sandy beaches, forests, streams, and waterfalls.
 Available activities include hiking, boating, water sports, and camping.